platalytics/raspberry-pi-sdk/README.md

 # Raspberry Pi SDK

-Before you dive in to setting up the SDK for your device there are some instructions that need to be followed along.
+Before you dive into setting up the SDK for your device, follow instructions below.

-1. You need a `linux`-based environment to setup
+1. You need a Linux based environment (Mac works too) to setup
 2. Make sure you have `expect` utility installed

    Get `expect` on Ubuntu/Debian